 This training looked impossible.
 A mile swim usually in the ocean, 26 miles on the bike and a 10K run.
-And the transitions from one to the other were really challenging because each sport used a different set of muscles and it took a while to adjust.
-What saved me and what made it possible for me to do this was a book I found that offered a 13 week training program that would get me in decent enough shape to finish one of these events.
+And the transitions from one discipline to the other were really challenging because each sport used a different set of muscles and it took a while for the body to adjust.
+What saved me and what made it possible for me to do this was a book I found that offered a 13 week training program that claimed it could get me in decent enough shape to finish one of these events.
 I looked at the graduated training schedule and thought it looked doable, and it was.

 The Mason Family

 By this time I had settled into the Mason family dynamics.
 I had fun with the kids at the beach and making breakfast like my Dad had.
 Joyce and I were deeply into it.
 I did gradually begin to notice the family’s shadow.
 We all have them.
 Sevrin when I met her was eight.
 One night early on at a beach restaurant she had crawled up in my lap and said “I am going to be an actress”.
 I wrote it off as a child’s fantasy not knowing this would be a driving force in her life and something I would help her do much later.
 Sevrin was a very physical child and needed a lot of attention or she would create it herself.
 Christine was a very cute 4 year old, with an angelic face and manner and seemed happy to just be around while Sevrin held court.